 summary essay examples

 An interesting experiment, but a challenging task

 In the field of fundamental superconductivity and magnetism research one of the key objectives is to link the emergent electrical properties of a condensed matter system to its crystal structure.
-Previously, the only way to continuously tune the structural properties, such as interatomic spacing, was to either apply hydrostatic pressure in a pressure cell, which exerts an influence on all the crystal axes, or by attaching samples directly to piezoelectric materials, which is only capable of a small range of strains, and these strains vary with temperature.
+Previously, the only way to continuously tune the structural properties, such as interatomic spacing, was to either apply hydrostatic pressure in a pressure cell, which exerts an influence on all the crystal axes, or by attaching samples directly to piezoelectric materials, but these materials have several features which make this difficult.
+Firstly, they lose a lot of their stroke at low temperatures, limiting the strain which can be applied unless a mechanism is used to lever them up.
+Secondly, they expand on cooling.
+Combined with the contraction of the sample, this typically means that the strain can only be varied over a small range which usually does not include zero.
 If only constant (rather than continuously tunable) strains are required, the sample can be strained manually between clamps before cool-down, though again, differential thermal expansions would mean that the final strain experienced would be difficult to calculate.
 One final way of changing the interatomic spacing is by changing the chemical composition of the crystal, which can introduce unknown chemical effects of the crystal, as well as influencing all the crystal axes in a difficult to predict way.